 The Intervale Center's mission is to strengthen community food systems.
 Founded in 1988, the Intervale Center manages a 360-acre campus of farmland, trails and open space along the Winooski River in Burlington, VT.
 Their influence radiates out from this beloved place as they work across Vermont to enhance farm viability and land sustainability, and more broadly as they serve as a model for food and farming organizations throughout the world.

-For 30 years, they’ve led a community food revolution.
+For over 30 years, they’ve led a community food revolution.
 They’ve pioneered game-changing initiatives like community-supported agriculture (CSA), large-scale composting, food hubs and farm incubators.
 They continue to innovate so that more good food is available for anyone who wants it.

 In Our Own Words:

 "Having the Intervale resource with it's easy access to local Vermonters, and visitors in every season is such a haven within the city of Burlington.
 I have enjoyed using the lands for cross country skiing in Winter, hiking in warm weather, partnering with them to offer special events to our community, and of course eating the delicious berries from their harvest during the summer season.
 Their mission, growth and development is something I admire and love to support as an individual and as co-owner of a local outdoor business.
 Love our company's volunteer day experiences.
 I treasure the Intervale!" - Karen George, Patagonia Burlington / Skirack Co-Owner

 “If you love the Intervale, be sure to thank Skirack / Patagonia Burlington.
 For over a decade, they’ve been instrumental in transforming the Intervale into a fun and safe place to be outside, right in the heart of Burlington!
 I am so grateful for their friendship and commitment to our shared vision to protect and celebrate nature.” - Mandy Fisher, Intervale Director of Development and Special Projects